-The participants in this study took either levetiracetam or a placebo as tablets by mouth.
+There were 2 main parts of this study.
+In Part 1, all of the participants took a placebo as a tablet by mouth twice a day for 12 weeks.
 The placebo tablets looked like the levetiracetam tablets but did not have any levetiracetam in them.
 The researchers used the placebo to help make sure the effects they found in the study were actually caused by levetiracetam.
-All of the participants also took their regular epilepsy medication throughout the study.
+All of the participants also took their regular epilepsy medication throughout the entire study.